Based on 76,979 Interstate and Cross-Border Household Goods Relocations from January 1, 2014

 View the Migration Patterns Archives

 Since January 1993, Atlas Van Lines has reviewed and released data on the origins and destinations of interstate (or between states) moves throughout the previous calendar year.
-The 2013 Migration Patterns study results provide a snapshot of relocation patterns and this year, the majority of the country achieved a balance between inbound and outbound moves while the total number of moves increased six percent from 2012.
+The 2014 Migration Patterns study results provide a snapshot of relocation patterns.
+This year, 26 states were balanced, 14 states were outbound, and ten states, in addition to Washington D.C., were inbound.

 Each state/province has a threshold value, which is the total number of shipments multiplied by 0.55 (for example, in a state with 100 moves, at least 55 of them would have to be outgoing to classify the state as outbound).
 A state/province is considered: